BIO00066I Workshop 4

 • Quality control

-It is the undertanding that matters
+It is the understanding that matters

 Understanding takes time.
 Be sure you understand all these concepts well.